tonjuncnes63642/publicname/README.md

-The Model A, produced by Oldsmobile in 1901, was the first mass-produced American car to feature an assembly line manufacturing process, streamlining production and reducing costs.
+The LaSalle, introduced by Cadillac in 1927, was a mid-priced luxury car designed to bridge the gap between Cadillac and its more affordable companion brand, Buick.